 In March 2010 U.N.
 Secretary-General Ban Ki-moon and IPCC Chair Rajendra Pachauri asked the InterAcademy Council (IAC) to conduct an independent review of IPCC procedures.
 The IAC issued a report and recommendations in August 2010.
 The IPCC considered these at its subsequent sessions, and made a number of revisions to its procedures as a result.

 Details of the IAC report and the changes to the IPCC procedures can be found here

-The IPCC is celebrating its 30th anniversary in 2018.
-Several member governments have held conferences or events to mark the occasion.
+The IPCC celebrated its 30th anniversary in 2018.
+Several member governments held conferences or events to mark the occasion.